Ocean Ecobrick Enable the Sequestration of Beach Collected Plastics

 Making an Ocean Ecobrick (OEB) is straightforward – no special tools, machines or skills are required.

 An OEB is essentially two PET bottles, cut, packed with plastic, then sealed bottom to bottom.
 By cutting a bottle’s top off, one creates a wide opening for packing the chunky, large and solid plastics found on the beach.

 For the lining of the bottom and the top of the OEB a soft plastic is used to give the bottom a color.
 Ideally both the top and bottom of the OEB are given the same color.
 This adds the ability to create designs and patterns in OEB building applications.

 A simple bamboo stick is then used to pack the bottle as full and as solid as possible of ocean plastic.
 Once the bottom is 80% complete, the top is silvered, then packed 30% full.
 Packing anymore than this will make it difficult to join the top and bottom together later.

 The techniques of making a good normal ecobrick apply to ocean ecobrick making.
 See our 10 Step Guide to Ecobrick Making to learn mow to make an awesome OEB.

 Sealing an Ocean Ecobrick

 Compared to regular ecobricks, Ocean Ecobricks are more wasteful, fragile, and much less elegant than regular Ecobricks.
 Most likely, the plastics inside will be dirty and messy.
-They are not suited for making modules or lego-- only for cob or Pura Vida Atlan construction.
+They are not ideal for making milstein modules or lego – mainly for earth and ecobrick constructions.
 Nonetheless, Ocean Ecobricks remain cradle to cradle.
-Ocean Ecobricks, as they use ocean waste plastic do not generate consciousness like regular Ecobricks-- which are dedicated to transforming one’s own personal waste.

-Ocean Ecobricks are therefore ideal only in the circumstances of shore line communities that are overloaded with plastic.
+Ocean Ecobricks are therefore ideal for communities near ocean, lake or river shores that are overloaded with plastic.